chhenni/questlog-strahd/Sessions/Session01.md

 </blockquote>

-Though our motivations where different, be it to fight evil or the promise of wealth we all agreed to help
+Though our motivations where different, be it to fight evil or the promise of wealth we all agreed to help Even though none of us had any notion of where Barovia was.

+We followed the stranger into the forest, but for some reason he always was a bit ahead of us.
+It seemed like the fog thickened the further we got.
+At some point we noticed that the vegetation seemed to be different from what we where used to.

+We passed a large wall with a gate.
+On each side of the gate there where two headless statues.

+A while after passing the gate the fog seemed to thicken even more, and the stranger said that it found us lacking **Dobbeltsjekk**
+The stranger said that we must seek out Madame Eva, and then quickly slid into the fog.

+Weary from our travels, we decided to set up camp to rest for the night.
+Before we started our rest we wearily checked our surounding.
+For some reson it appeared to us that we where on a different road than the one we started out on.
+And that we are somewhere different than we think.
+But atleast the camp seems to be as safe as one could expect.

+## Day 2
+### The ghost house
+Waking up we realise our camp is in a village
+Most of the houses seems boarded up and abandoned, but outside one we see to children.
+They seem upset and one is clutching a doll

+I approach them to find out what the problem is.
+They say that there is a monster in their house, locked into the basement by their parents.
+They also say that one of their siblings is still in the house, on the third floor.
+When asking how long they had been waiting outside their house, they said a week, but I got the feeling that it was longer than that.
+I ended up giving them a ration pack as we went to check out the house and try to save the baby